davidemesso/JGUILib/README.md

       .setCallback(onSlideCallback);
   controller.add(sl);
 ```
+NOTE: all others examples for components can be found in [Main](./JGUILib/JGUILib.pde)

 Create a global callback for your buttons, binded as in the previous example.<br>
 There are two types of callback for different cases: